 Clayworks Clay Panels

-Clayworks Clay Panels are vapour diffusion, open clay plaster dry-lining boards.
-They are the only clay panel systems with a sandwich construction, consisting of a soft fibreboard (DIN EN 18986), clay plaster and glass fibre reinforcing tape.
+Clayworks Clay Panels are vapour diffusion open, clay plaster dry-lining boards.
+They are the only clay panel systems with a sandwich construction, consisting of a soft fibreboard (DIN EN 18986), clay plaster and glass fibre reinforcing mesh.
 All four edges are tapered.

-The panels are designed to be finished with Clayworks Clay Plaster Colours and Textures of choice and have all of the Health, Sustainability and Performance benefits of clay when used as an internal building material: breathability, no VOCs, no toxins, no off-gassing, humidity control, thermal and acoustic properties.
+The panels are designed to be finished with Clayworks Clay Plasters (base coat and topcoat) and have all of the Health, Sustainability and Performance benefits of clay when used as an internal building material: breathability, no VOCs, no toxins, no off-gassing, humidity control, thermal and acoustic properties.

-The composition enables consistent and reliable products with an extremely small deviation in the boards’ thickness compared to other systems.
+The composition results in a consistent and reliable product with an extremely small deviation in the boards’ thickness compared to other systems.

 2. DIMENSIONS & KEY DATA

 • Density: 6.7 · 10² kg / m³ (average)